The Bankrate promise

 10 costs to prepare for as a first-time college student

-College freshmen may be taken by surprise when bills for their first semester roll in.
-To avoid sticker shock, create a budget in advance that accounts for all of the costs of college.
+College freshmen may be surprised when bills for their first semester roll in.
+To avoid unexpected costs, create a budget in advance that accounts for all of the costs of college.

 1. Books and supplies